AI-Dojo-Public/cyst-platform-docker-cryton/README.md

-from tests.test_platform import all_config_itemsThe primary use case of the Docker+Cryton platform is emulation.
+The primary use case of the Docker+Cryton platform is emulation.
 It uses Dr-Emu to build an emulated (dockerized) infrastructure and Cryton to execute attacks on it.

 ## Settings
 By default, the platform tries to connect to Dr-Emu at `127.0.0.1:8000` and Cryton at `127.0.0.1:8001`.